-The MSc degree in Pharmaceutics is a research-based degree and consists of a research project and the writing of a dissertation in Pharmaceutics.
-The aim of the curricula is to provide in South Africa's need of high-level manpower in the pharmacy profession.
+The MSc degree in Pharmaceutics is a research-based degree and consists of a research project and the writing of a dissertation on a topic in the field of Pharmaceutics.
+The aim of the curriculum is to provide in South Africa's need of high-level manpower in the pharmacy profession.
 The student will distinguish himself/herself as a specialist in the specific chosen field (programme) and will be capable of applying Research Methodology at this level and in the specific field of study.